rbarrimond/rss-analyzer-poster/infra/README.md

 - Storage accounts for general-purpose use and function deployment.
 - Configured blob containers for storing configuration files.
 - System-assigned managed identities and Key Vault references.
+- Cognitive services for AI-driven insights and processing.

 This setup provides a scalable and secure environment for the RSS Analyzer Poster project, enabling efficient deployment and management of resources on Azure.